KoTTana24/2PASS/README.md

 ## Stable work on Windows 🪟
 ## Stable work on MacOs 🍎

+# To-TEST-Pass a test version of To-Pass he has been not 100% stable
+# To-Pass a full stable version

+## !If you use unstable version you can damage your To-Pass files
+## !It is recommended to use the unstable version on another user.

 # About Accounts

 ### You can register accounts and add master password to account.